Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/softwarestacks.md

     may still contain useful pre- or postprocessing software that can be used on the login nodes.

-Once loaded you will be presented with a lot of modules in a flat naming scheme.
+Once loaded, you will be presented with a lot of modules in a flat naming scheme.
 This means that all software available in that version of the LUMI software stack will be shown by `module avail` (except for hidden modules for software that we deem most users may not directly load).
 However, not any combination of